testingisdocumenting/znai/znai-docs/znai/visuals/images.md

 # Fit

-An unfitted image will occupy all available space:
+By default image occupies all available horizontal space:

-:include-image: books.jpg
+:include-image: books.jpg {title: "wide image"}

-To fit the image to the width of a text use the `fit` parameter.
+Use `fit` parameter to fit an image to the text column width.

     :include-image: books.jpg {fit: true}

 Note: You can click on the image to zoom into it

-:include-image: books.jpg {fit: true}
+:include-image: books.jpg {fit: true, title: "auto scaled down image"}

-# Scale Ratio
+# Scale

-To scale image up or down use `scale` option, `1` is default, `0.5` is half image size.
+To scale image up or down use `scale` option, `1` is default, `0.5` is half an image size.

     :include-image: books.jpg {scale: 0.3}